Kinabatangan District

 The Kinabatangan District (Daerah Kinabatangan) is an administrative district in the Malaysian state of Sabah, part of the Sandakan Division which includes the districts of Beluran, Kinabatangan, Sandakan, Telupid and Tongod.
 The capital of the district is in Kinabatangan Town.

 Etymology

-The name Kinabatangan was originally called "Cinabatangan" which means a long river by a Chinese settlement governor in the area named Ong Sum Ping who had arrived to the area in the 16th century.
-It is believed that the name of Kampung Mumiang, Sukau and Bilit located in the district also comes from the Chinese language.
+With the early Chinese traders' settlement around the river mouth area, the name Kina Batañgan was used by the indigenous people of the area for the river, with the word Kina being a reference by the indigenous Dusun for the Chinese people.

 Some sources stated that Kinabatangan was already used by the locals as recorded in the books of French authors in 1782 and 1837, long before the arrival of Chinese immigrants to the area.

 History

 Bruneian records record the marriage of Sultan Ahmad, Sultan Muhammad's brother, to Princess Kinabatangan who is the sister of Ong Sum Ping, who ruled 1408–1426.

 The modern district are established during the administration of the North Borneo Chartered Company.
 At the beginning, the district office is known as the Lamag District Office which established in 1905 by the British colonial authorities whose administrative centre is located in Lamag.
 The office however only provide services in the affairs of the administration and court.
 The office later known as Kinabatangan District Office where it is now provide a wider range of services including in district development planning, socio-economics, infrastructure facilities and human capital.